-Revenue Net of Acquired • Calculated total revenue net of agency commissions, and excluding revenue from any Stations and Political stations acquired in the current year and political advertising revenue. (weighted 15%) Revenue from Acquired • Defined as total revenues (net of agency commissions) from any stations acquired in the Stations and Political current year and political advertising revenue. (weighted 15%) Broadcast Cash Flow Net of Completed Transactions • Defined as net income plus loss from early extinguishment of debt, corporate and and Political Revenue administrative expenses, broadcast non-cash stock based compensation, depreciation and (weighted 30%) amortization (including amortization of intangible assets and program broadcast rights), any gain or loss on disposal of assets, any miscellaneous expense, interest expense, any income tax expense, non-cash 401(k) expense less any gain on disposal of assets, any miscellaneous income, any income tax benefits, payments for program broadcast obligations and network compensation revenue.
+Revenue Net of Acquired Stations and Political (weighted 15%) • Calculated total revenue net of agency commissions, and excluding revenue from any stations acquired in the current year and political advertising revenue.
+Revenue from Acquired Stations and Political (weighted 15%) • Defined as total revenues (net of agency commissions) from any stations acquired in the current year and political advertising revenue.
+Broadcast Cash Flow Net of Completed Transactions and Political Revenue (weighted 30%) • Defined as net income plus loss from early extinguishment of debt, corporate and administrative expenses, broadcast non-cash stock based compensation, depreciation and amortization (including amortization of intangible assets and program broadcast rights), any gain or loss on disposal of assets, any miscellaneous expense, interest expense, any income tax expense, non-cash 401(k) expense less any gain on disposal of assets, any miscellaneous income, any income tax benefits, payments for program broadcast obligations and network compensation revenue.